hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-23

+I have big ideas that I want to see realized in Caterpillar.
+But I have to spend my limited resources wisely.
+And I'm absolutely convinced that iterating on something basic that works, will lead to a better result than building up to some grand vision, without tangible benefits on the way there.

+This means I have to define milestones that provide those tangible benefits.
+And it means I have decide what _won't_ make it into a milestone.
+Which is going to be most of what I eventually want to achieve.
+As a result, these milestones will look very different from the desired end result.

+And sometimes, I might need a placeholder.
+For example, if I decide we need better types, but a static type system is too much work for now, I'll go for a dynamic one.
+Which is a totally different direction from where I want to go eventually.
+This might look like wasted work, but I don't think it is.
+Not having a working product to incrementally improve on, would be worse.

 ## 2024-05-22

 I've been talking about risks, and how they guide my development priorities.